Log in

 Sure.
 Our student accommodation near Durham University is fully furnished with beds, wardrobes, study areas with desks and chairs, and more.
 The kitchen is also equipped with a fridge, oven, hob, microwave, and sometimes even a dishwasher.

-What amenities are typically included in student flats near Durham University?
+What amenities are included in student flats near Durham University?

 Our Durham University student flats usually come with study rooms, social areas, game rooms, cinema rooms, social spaces, and an on-site gym for students to relax and have fun.
 Also, services like bike storage and onsite maintenance, as well as security measures like CCTV, 24-hour security, and secured entry, are in place.
 Some also provide courtyards, roof terraces, gardens, and more.